buda-base/drs-deposit/DRS-BATCH-PROCESSING/Recovery.md

 April 26, 2018 at 9:02:25 AM EDT|1524747745829114833|drs2_tbrcftp3|batchW23947-1|Caught exception in ingest(): javax.persistence.PersistenceException: org.hibernate.exception.GenericJDBCException: could not extract ResultSet|
 ```
 For the rest of this tutorial, this file is named `mailerrs.dat`

+#### Mapping errors to batches
+For example, the error mail message contains a line:
+`
+Batch Directory: batchW20813-5
+`
+There must be a reference in a list of batch build paths to this directory.
+These files are typcially named `buildList[1-n].txt`
+In this example,  you can use `buildList2.txt`
+It contains the batch build path
+`buildList2.txt:/Volumes/DRS_Staging/DRS/prod/20180515/worksList3.23.25/batchW20813-5`

 ### AutoRecovery
 This is what `autoRecoveryCore` shell does
 In the mail error data file, separate out the records which contain these three strings, as they each have different workflows to repair: